-PwC have audited the consolidated financial statements and non-consolidated annual accounts of SES, without qualification, the consolidated financial statements being drawn up in accordance with IFRS and the non-consolidated annual accounts being prepared in accordance with LuxGAAP relating to the preparation of the annual accounts as of and for each of the two financial years ended 31 December 2019 and 31 December 2018.
+PwC has audited the consolidated financial statements and non-consolidated annual accounts of SES, without qualification, the consolidated financial statements being drawn up in accordance with IFRS and the non-consolidated annual accounts being prepared in accordance with LuxGAAP relating to the preparation of the annual accounts as of and for each of the financial years ended 31 December 2021 and 31 December 2020.

-PwC have audited the consolidated financial statements of SES Americas, without qualification, the consolidated financial statements being drawn up in accordance with IFRS as of and for each of the two financial years ended 31 December 2019 and 31 December 2018.
+PwC has audited the consolidated financial statements of SES Americas, without qualification, the consolidated financial statements being drawn up in accordance with IFRS as of and for each of the financial years ended 31 December 2021 and 31 December 2020.
 PwC are members of the Luxembourg body of registered auditors (Institut des Réviseurs d'Entreprises).